Here’s How You Can Optimize Your Home’s Activity Centers

-How many times have you wished you had a home with a spa or a gym?
+How many times have you wished you had a home with a pool, spa, or gym?
 No more long drive, parking, crowds, or other people on the machines.
 The idea of a home gym keeps popping up – especially every New Year when those with resolutions crowd local gyms.
 How convenient would it be to be able to get up, workout, then head of to work, without ever having to leave your home?

 Following are some ideas for ways to stay healthy if you are in the process of shopping for a house plan for your new home.
 Remember that most any plan can be modified to include a gym, spa or even a basketball court.

 These homes available at The Plan Collection (www.theplancollection.com) feature a number of ways to inspire a healthy lifestyle:

 Because training and the equipment are constantly evolving, fitness enthusiasts are typically always going to be adding equipment, but in the end, most people who invest in home gyms believe they are worth it – not just for the convenience but for better health.

 • You need to have enough vertical space to perform overhead-type exercises.

 • Invest in a white board, for a training log to monitor progress.